awong0811/M214A-Final-Project/README.md

 $ conda env create -f environment.yml
 ```
 This creates an environment called 'xgb'.
 Otherwise, create a python virtual environment and install the packages in the environment.yml file.
+The specific versions of the packages are listed in the requirements.txt file (also conda-only for direct installation).

 ## Running the Notebook/Data Pipeline
 The utility functions are in the separate train.py, preprocess.py, and explainability files to improve readability.